ichim/LeafletForBlazor-NuGet/WASM/Plugins/README.md

 The Blazor component must declare the mandatory Map and L parameters.
 These parameters provide access to the map instance and the Leaflet object required to implement plugin functionality.

 Plugin functionality should be executed only after the component has finished rendering.
-At that point, the `Map` and `L` objects are available for use.
+At that point, the `map` and `L` objects are available for use.

         @inject IJSRuntime JS
         @code {